The Fostering Network is calling for the introduction of a national register of foster carers in each of the four countries of the UK.

 The Fostering Network believes that the introduction of a register of foster carers in each of the four countries of the UK – something we have long called for – would address three current issues in the fostering system:

-- The difficulty of foster carers moving from one service to another or fostering for more than one service
+- The difficulty of foster carers moving from one service to another.

 The need for more robust safeguarding measures in the fostering sector.